LLFourn/p6-AttrX-InitArg/README.md

 ### roles

-doesn't work for roles yet.
+doesn't work in roles yet.
 Sorry!

 ### .gist and .perl